HUMAN HISTORY

 With Archaeologists in Residence Bill Doelle and Linda Mayro

-The rich and complex human history of the Altar Valley and Baboquivari Mountain region is visible both around the ranch buildings and as we ride and hike.
+Bill and Linda will return to Elkhorn for a second year to continue exploring the rich and complex human history of the Altar Valley and Baboquivari Mountain region.
+This history is visible both around the ranch buildings and as we ride and hike.
 Rock imagery (petroglyphs), pot sherds, and grinding stones (metate and mano) left here hundreds or even thousands of years ago are visible alongside more recent evidence of people here before us, like the Stone Corral west of the ranch headquarters.
 Many of the trails were pioneered by people from different regions, traveling through the area over the course of time.
 One can’t help but wonder and think about where people were from, where were they going and why?
 Human communities have evolved and changed throughout the southwestern region of the United States and northern Mexico.
 How does the field of archaeology approach these questions and why does this matter as we think about conservation and land management now and in the future?

 Explore and learn